 Growing Tomato Plants

 While technically a fruit, growing tomato plants is a vegetable gardeners delight!
 Nothing beats the taste of fresh, vine ripened heirloom tomatoes from the home garden.
-Originating in Central and South America, tomato plants are grown in an ever increasing range of colors, sizes and shapes with the recent interest in heirloom cultivars fueling further interest.
+Originating in Central and South America, tomato plants are grown in an ever increasing range of colors, sizes and shapes with the recent interest in heirloom cultivars fueling further interest (see History of Tomatoes).

 Tomatoes are very deep rooted and don’t need nearly as much water as most people believe.
 They will do much better in the garden soil than in pots and require plenty of sun.
 Plant after the soil has warmed in the spring in rich, fast draining soil which has been amended with ample amounts of organic compost and calcium to prevent blossom end rot.